-Within the broad category of intelligence officer are more than a dozen career specialties and areas of focus.
-Among the specific intelligence skills highlighted on the U.S. Department of Homeland Security’s careers site are intelligence analysis, intelligence collection, computer and mathematical sciences, cyber defense and security and law enforcement.
-These and other intelligence topics are covered in the coursework that comprises Virginia Commonwealth University’s (VCU) online Master of Arts in Homeland Security and Emergency Preparedness (HSEP) at the Virginia Commonwealth University Wilder School.
+The role of an intelligence officer includes numerous career specialties and areas of focus.
+Among the specific skills highlighted on the U.S. Department of Homeland Security’s (DHS) careers site are intelligence analysis, intelligence collection, computer and mathematical sciences, cyber defense, and security and law enforcement.
+These topics are part of the curriculum in the online Master of Arts program in Homeland Security and Emergency Preparedness (HSEP) at the Virginia Commonwealth University Wilder School.

 Geopolitical Risk Assessment